 The router supports automatic upgrades of both its configuration and firmware, leveraging updates from a central server.
 This feature ensures that the router remains up-to-date with the latest enhancements and security protocols.

-This model is compatible with Advantech's remote device management platforms: WebAccess/DMP and WebAccess/VPN.
+Excluding the routers certified for FirstNet, this model is compatible with Advantech's remote device management platforms: WebAccess/DMP and WebAccess/VPN.
 These platforms facilitate comprehensive management and monitoring of network devices.

 Examples of possible applications